Premonoidal and Kleisli double categories: Kleisli double categories and premonoidality

+A fully horizontal version of \thref{Kl-prem} is possible.
+Namely, that for a {\em bistrong horizontal} double monad $S$ on a horizontally monoidal double category $\Dd$ the Kleisli pseudodouble category $\Kk l(S)$ is premonoidal in a sense not studied in this paper: where the premonoidality constraints are {\em horizontal} pseudonatural tarnsformations.
+Though, this perspective is out of the interest here.

 In conclusion, by working in a setting of double categories, by means of lifting the vertical structures, which are simpler and possess less data, to the horizontal ones, one may obtain results concerning horizontal or mixed structures (expressed by non-globular 2-cells), analogous to those known in bicategories, with the benefit of passing through significantly less laborous proofs.
-This is possible under the assumption that the suitable vertical transformations are special, meaning that their vertical 1-cell components are invertible and have companions.
+This is possible under the assumption that the suitable vertical transformations are invertible and liftable, meaning that their vertical 1-cell components are have companions.

 {\bf Acknowledgements.} The author was supported by the Science Fund of the Republic of Serbia, Grant No.~7749891, Graphical Languages - GWORDS.
 My thanks to Hugo Paquet and Philip Saville for nice conversations and comments regarding their construction.